prahladyeri/prahladyeri.github.io/_posts/2026-06-19-the-craft-of-technical-writing-with-ai-assistance.md

 # An overview of the process

-There are many ways of drafting technical content using AI assistance, I'm going to describe here the method I happen to use.
+There are many ways of drafting technical content using AI assistance, I'm going to describe here the one I happen to use.
 The structure is simple and involves at least three basic steps and files:

 - `./prompt.md`: The initial brainstorming prompt to create the outline, just for the record.
 - `./prompt-gen.md`: The prompt containing actual outline and fed to model for generating each section.